fzwirb/Pong/README.md

 12/25 - broke but almost there

 12/26 - basic version of the game working.
 More to add including start and end screen and more objects to enhance the game

+12/28 - added a box with collision detection